University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Transcriptome_Practical/Transcriptomics_assembly.md

 ## Introduction

 In this practical, we will use a RNA-Seq dataset from a model plant *Arabidopsis thaliana* (Wang et al, 2017, <https://onlinelibrary.wiley.com/doi/10.1111/tpj.13481>).
 This dataset was initially used for identification of long non-coding RNAs by transcriptome assembly of RNA-Seq.

+Our aim will be to assemble transcripts using genomic alignments followed by StringTie.
+Following that, we will perform a *de novo* assembly using Trinity, which is a far more computationally demanding approach.
+(Please note the expected run time below)
+If we get time, we can compare the assemblies using some QC metrics.

+We will not be using `R` for any of today's material, so feel free to use the Terminal inside RStudio, which will also make script editing easier.
+Alternatively, you can just use `bash` and `nano` if you wish to.
+If choosing this latter approach, please ask a tutor to show you how to run `screen` so you can have multiple bash sessions running within the same terminal window.
+(NB: If choosing this approach, **please record the password somewhere** as it will disappear)

 ## Dataset

 Due to the the limitation of computing resources in our VM, we will use a subset of raw reads (reads from chromomose 2 of Arabidopsis) from one of three biological replicates sampled from leaf tissue.
-Here are some informations for Arabidopsis and this RNA-Seq datatset:
+Here is the key information about the Arabidopsis genome and this RNA-Seq datatset:

+### The Arabidposis Genome

 - Reference genome build: TAIR10 (<https://www.arabidopsis.org/index.jsp>)
 - Number of chromosomes: 5 chromosomes + Chloroplast + Mitochondria
 - Genome size: ~135 Mb

+### The RNA-Seq dataset

 - Number of raw reads (pairs): 550,405
-- Sequencing type: PE125
+- Sequencing type: PE125 (2x125nt)

 ## Tools and pipeline